-Keep in mind that 0%t APR offers can help you save money on interest, but you still might pay other fees to borrow.
+These 0% APR offers can help you save money on interest, but you may still pay other fees to borrow.
 For example, your credit card might charge a “balance transfer” fee for you to pay off balances on other credit cards.
 The fee might be less than you’d pay in interest with the old card, but you’re still paying something.
 Likewise, you might pay an annual fee to the credit card issuer, and that fee is not included in the APR.

 It is possible to pay absolutely nothing and take full advantage of a 0% APR offer, but you have to be diligent to pull this off.
-It’s essential to pay off 100% of your loan balance before the promotional period ends and to make all of your payments on time—if you don’t, you might pay high interest charges on any remaining balance.
+It’s essential to pay off 100% of your loan balance before the promotional period ends and to make all of your payments on time—if you don’t, you might pay high interest on any remaining balance.

 What Does Variable APR Mean?

-If an APR is variable, then it can vary (or change) over time.
+If an APR is variable, then it can change over time.
 With some loans, you know exactly how much you’ll pay in interest: you know how much you’ll borrow, how long you’ll take to pay it back, and what interest rate is used for interest charges.
 Loans with a variable APR are different.
-The interest rate might be higher or lower in the future than it is today (lower would be nice, but higher is more likely).
+The interest rate might be higher or lower in the future than it is today.

 Variable-rate loans are risky because you might think you can afford to borrow given today’s rate, but you may end up paying a lot more than you expected.
 On the other hand, you’ll typically get a lower initial interest rate if you’re willing to assume the risks of using a variable APR.
 In some cases, variable APRs are the only option available—take it or leave it.